Čuoikkariššu / Mosquito Shower

 Changes in soundscapes often accompany — and sometimes even precede — changes in the landscape.
 In fragile Arctic ecosystems, even the smallest shifts matter.
 Mosquitoes play essential roles: they support food webs, influence animal movement, and contribute to the balance of tundra life.
 Today, the Arctic is warming rapidly.
 Mosquitoes are appearing earlier in the year, their life cycles are changing, and new species are moving north.
 While scientists are still learning how these transformations will affect ecosystems and biodiversity, Indigenous ecological knowledge offers insights grounded in long-term coexistence and close attention even to the microscopic change.

 In the European Arctic, the Sámi Indigenous peoples have come to live with mosquitoes as part of a broader network of care across all Earth beings.
 Attending closely to their presence also means attending to their sound, and the stinging discomfort we commonly associate to these insect’s buzzing for some Sámi may be heard as a beautiful yoik melody.
+Acoustic itch becomes a provocative threshold for rethinking human responsibility toward beings we are commonly trained to eradicate, transforming reflexive rejection into a bodily experiment in multispecies care and aesthetics.

 With Čuoikkariššu / Mosquito Shower, Nicola Renzi and Mai Britt Utsi invite audiences to listen with care.
 And if one stops long enough, a melody will appear.